The latest blog entries are shown below. All entries are found under all journal entries.

 HAOS installation

-Loop mount partition 1 from the HAOS image and copy the entire /efi/boot
+Loop mount partition 1 from the HAOS image and copy the entire /efi/boot from it onto the target ESP:

 # losetup --show --find /media/user/disk/haos_generic-x86-64-15.2.img